pranavsinghpatil/LiveIQ/Mandates/mandate-protocols.md

 ## 6 users can have option to name or rename the imported chats or hybrid chat .
 ### the name should be stored in the database and the user / program should be able to access it
+------------------NEW-------------------
+### 7 the user should directed to a new page for the chatting interface after clarifying and mandating all imports and defining a chat or creating simple new chat .

+### 8 the imported chat should analyse and present the conversation starter query based on the chats . the  after importing number of chats the user saw a well interface for setting the chat like he wants to make one hybrid chat or no. of chats on purpose.

+### 9 website should list of options to select the chat platforms to import the chat from . and also show the other in the options to let the user enter the platform name manually .

+### 10 is the system actually working on the import chat or not ? like the system should be able to import the chat from no. of platforms extrasct the chats make the hybrids and analyse them .supporting types of importing the chats -extraction from links, files, image, video/podcast / audio, html, pdf, etc.

+### 11  when clicked on import chat option a interface should be opened on same page for the user to import the chats . then if the user have imported the chats the user should be redirected to the chat interface